2i2c-org/infrastructure/docs/topic/hub-templates.md

 - `basehub`

   The **basehub template** is the template that the other templates "inherit" and configure.
-  It provides a base JupyterHub, user storage and culling configuration that satisfies most of the pilot hubs usage requirements.
+  It provides a base JupyterHub, user storage and culling configuration that satisfies most of the infrastructure usage requirements.

 - `daskhub`